SHARE

 • SERVING: Always take lemon gelato out to room temperature 20 minutes before serving to make it easier to scoop.
 This will also allow you to enjoy the treat at its ideal temperature and texture.

 • MAKE IT VEGAN: Substitute oat milk for the regular milk, and soy or coconut cream for the regular heavy cream.
+If using lemon curd, make sure it is vegan.
 Get more tips for making vegan gelato.

 Video